Daniel-KM/Omeka-S-module-AnalyticsSnippet/README.md

 [Analytics Snippet] is a module for [Omeka S] that allows the global admin to add a snippet, generally a javascript tracker, at the end of the public pages and/or at the end of admin pages.
+It can track json and xml requests too via sub-modules.

 It’s primarly designed for open source analytics platforms, like [Piwik] or [Open Web Analytics], but it can be used with any other competitor services like [Woopra], [Google Analytics] or [Heap Analytics], if you don’t fear to give the life of your visitors for free (or by paying) to people who manipulate and sell them with a big profit.
 Any other javascript or html code can be added too.

+Sub-modules can be enabled too to track api json and xml calls, for example [Analytics Snippet Piwik].

 Installation